dengwirda/jigsaw-geo-matlab/README.md

 	* Create a new, empty MSVC project.
 	* Import the jigsaw.cpp file, this contains the main() entry-point.
-	* Modify the MSVC project settings to include the directory "../src/libcpp/" directory.
+	* Modify the MSVC project settings to include the "../src/" and "../src/libcpp/" directories.
-	* Modify the MSVC project settings and select "Disable Language Extensions" (i.e. just standard c++ !).

 #### `Folder Structure`